 There are several genealogy websites that users with an interest in their heritage can take utilize.
 Each of these resources has different features that provide family historians with distinct benefits for their research.
 Some are cost-effective, some offer comprehensive DNA testing, and some have extensive historical records.
 The choice of which to use entirely depends on what information you want to gather.
 Here are some of the top websites available for genealogy research.

 Ancestry.com is the largest commercial genealogy company in the world.
 As a result, they have the biggest platform and the largest collection of resources.
 This includes an extensive array of historical records and a vast number of members with which users be matched via their DNA.
 For those interested in traditional genealogy research, connecting with DNA matches, finding out about their ancestral roots, and building a family tree, Ancestry.com is unrivaled.

 Ancestry.com gives users access to 20 billion historical records and 100 million family trees generated by their users.
-Last year, they surpassed 15 million AncestryDNA users, giving them a rich resource of information from which to create their ethnicity reports.
+Last year, they surpassed 15 million AncestryDNA users according to World Clock, giving them a rich resource of information from which to create their ethnicity reports.
 Their large size also means users have the best chance of finding a living DNA match on the database.
 Ancestry.com also has a robust online genealogy community with which users can exchange resources.
 Recently, Ancestry.com expanded into the health market with AncestryHealth, so customers can also opt to uncover how their DNA might affect their wellness.

 The services offered by Ancestry.com and AncestryDNA are a little more costly than some of the competition such as MyHeritage.
 However, their extensive customer base and historical resources make them the best overall option for both traditional and genetic genealogy.